Inside: Tired of messy drawers? Check out this easy to make DIY drawer organizer. It helps you quickly and easily organize your drawers.

 If you are getting ready to organize a drawer I always recommend going through the drawer and getting rid of what you don’t need.
 It only takes a few minutes and it makes a drawer WAY easier to organize if only have what you really use in it.

-Next, to make the DIY drawer organizer you will need binning strips, wood slats, and drawer liner if you wish to line the drawer.
+Next, to make the DIY drawer organizer you will need the binning strips.

 You can get binning strips at Rockler or on Amazon.
 Binning strips come in different sizes, so you can buy taller or shorter ones if you need to fit any drawer.